-The Board of Directors ("the Board") and management of AFC Group Holdings Limited ("AFC") recognise the need for strong corporate governance practices and have adopted a comprehensive corporate governance code.
-The Board believes that these governance structures and practices foster value creation for AFC shareholders, uphold the highest standards of ethical conduct, and establish accountability and control systems in line with the associated risks.
+The Board of Directors ("the Board") of AFC Group Holdings Limited ("AFC" or "the Company") recognises the need for strong corporate governance practices and has adopted a comprehensive corporate governance code.

+The Board believes that the corporate governance structures and practices encourage the creation of value for AFC shareholders whilst ensuring the highest standards of ethical conduct and providing accountability and control systems commensurate with the risks involved.